TheGreyGhost/MinecraftByExample/src/main/java/minecraftbyexample/mbe11_item_variants/README.md

 The item has two layers in the model file (also referred to as "tintindex" in the code):

 * `Layer0` is the bottle outline, which is always black
-* `Layer1` is the liquid contents, which change colour depending on the LIME, LEMON, CHERRY, ORANGE metadata.
+* `Layer1` is the liquid contents, which change colour depending on the LIME, LEMON, CHERRY, ORANGE NBT data.

 The pieces you need to understand are located in: